-Our speakers bureau focuses on educating individuals – usually professionals who work with older adults and people with disabilities – about our programs and services so they may 1) feel more informed about the breadth of services available in our community, and 2) be better prepared to make a referral for services.
+Our outreach bureau focuses on educating individuals – usually professionals who work with older adults and people with disabilities – about our programs and services so they may 1) feel more informed about the breadth of services available in our community, and 2) be better prepared to make a referral for services.

 What We Offer

 Our outreach bureau includes COA staff who are knowledgeable about programs and services available to older adults and people with disabilities.

 COA’s outreach bureau is available to the following:

 - Hospital systems, physician’s offices, fire/EMS/law enforcement departments, municipalities and other social service organizations whose staff should be informed about COA’s programs and services and understand how to make referrals.

 - Large area employers that are interested in providing education to their workforce about caring for aging parents and the importance of long-term care planning (a donation is suggested for for-profit organizations, see details below).